Callie Jacobs, Director of School (Superintendent)

 Meg Anderson, Executive Assistant to the Academic Director

 Meg recently spent a year as an English Teaching Assistant in a French high school outside Paris, France.
 She previously worked as the Cultural Events Assistant for the French Studies program and was captain of the club lacrosse team at Saint Benedict.
 She has her B.A. in French Studies with a minor in Psychology from the College of St. Benedict.
-She joined SPCPA 2018.
+She joined SPCPA in 2018.

 Nancy Galatowitsch, Executive Assistant to the Artistic Director